javalite/site-content/src/activejdbc/database_migrations.md

-Since all migrations are recorded as text (SQL) files, and contain a time stamp in the name, every time a developer pulls sources from source repository and execute a build, your database is upgraded to the latest migration automatically.
+Since all migrations are recorded as text (SQL) files, and contain a time stamp in the name, every time a developer pulls sources from source repository and executes a build, your database is migrated to the latest migration automatically.
 In our experience, this reduced amount of attention we had to give a DB to a minimum.
 Basically a developer creates a new migration and checks it in, which makes it propagate to other developer machines automatically.